 - Yu.
 M. Koval’ and V. V. Nemoshkalenko, O Prirode Martensitnykh Prevrashchenij [On the Nature of Martensitic Transformations] (Kyiv: 1998) (Prepr./N.A.S. of Ukraine.
 Inst. for Metal Physics.
 No. 1, 1998) (in Russian).

 - Journal title abbreviations should conform to generally accepted styles: CAS Source Index, WoS Journal Title Abbreviations, American Physical Society List, American Mathematical Society List.

 - Proofs.
-Contributors receive pdf-file for proofreading and correcting (using commenting tools in Adobe Reader or providing list of remarks in a separate file).
-Authors are given up to 120 hours for amendments (if any), after which the article is sent to the press.
+Contributors receive a proof to be read and corrected (if any) in Adobe Reader using annotation and drawing markup tools for adding comments in PDFs.
+List of the author(s) remarks/corrections (if any) can be also provided in a separate file (specifying the page, line, word, equation etc.).
+Authors are given up to 120 hours for amendments (if any), after which the article goes through the final makeup аnd in press.

 - The journal has no article submission, processing, or publication charges.

 - Authors prepare the manuscript strongly according to the above-mentioned rules and submit it via e-mail.
 In case of need, hard copy of the paper might be submitted by the regular mail.